Skip to content

 Fastmailimap.fastmail.com993App password recommended

-Outlook / Hotmailoutlook.office365.com993App password required with 2FA
+Outlook / Hotmailoutlook.office365.com993Use add-o365 for OAuth (recommended); or app password with 2FA

 Yahooimap.mail.yahoo.com993App password required